zmichaelarman/tda-market-structure/README.md

   H1 entropy near ρ = −0.17.
 Lower H0 persistence corresponds to a more tightly clustered point cloud and cross-sectional correlations rising as stocks move together.

-* **Forward prediction is weak to absent.** Against the actual stress target every correlation is negligible (|ρ| < 0.06 at all horizons), even where it clears FDR purely on sample size (n ≈ 5,200).
+* **Forward prediction is weak to absent.** Against the actual stress target, the forward 21-day drawdown, every correlation is negligible (|ρ| < 0.06 at all horizons), even where it clears FDR purely on sample size (n ≈ 5,200).
   Correlations with forward volatility are larger (ρ ≈ −0.22 for H0 persistence) but are driven by the same H0/dispersion term acting as a volatility proxy under volatility clustering.